 Leapfrog Laptop is also a fun interactive computer that toddlers can easily use and learn on.

 Have fun teaching your two-year-old and enjoy watching them blossom this year.
 They’ll be growing and developing before your eyes so don’t blink!
-Here are some more great activity ideas to do with your 2 year old.
+Here are some more great learning activity ideas to do with your 2 year old.